 Waiting, hoping, yearning, needing, searching, longing.

 If we miss Sweet Baby Jesus this year, there is hope for me, for us in Advent.
 In his continual end eventual coming.
-His dwelling among us is magnified in December but it doesn’t end on the 26th.
+His dwelling among us is magnified for us in December but it doesn’t end on the 26th.

-The Divine meeting, becoming, the Dust of the Earth that happened in the manger on that cold, dark Bethlehem night happens again when the Divine touches the eyes of the blind man.
+The Divine becoming the Dust of the Earth that happened in the manger on that cold, dark Bethlehem night happens again when the Divine touches the eyes of the blind man.
 And again, when the Divine lets a woman wipe his feet with tears.
 When the Divine allows a doubting Thomas to touch his wounds.
 When the Divine is poured out at Pentacost and in many Holy Moments since then among His Church.

 I may need to slow down.
 I may need to visit the Salvation Army.
 I may need to rise at 5am.